SushovitNanda/Multi-Modal-RAG-Based-QA-System/README.md

 - **Higher Precision**: Cross-encoders see query and passage together, enabling more accurate relevance scoring
 - **Fine-Grained Ranking**: Better at distinguishing subtle differences between top candidates
-- **Cross-Modal Support**: Boosts scores for image chunks when CLIP similarity is high
 - **Hallucination Prevention**: Normalized scores enable relevance threshold filtering (default: 0.30)

 The reranker operates on the top 20 candidates from hybrid retrieval, selecting the final top 5 passages for LLM generation.